sphereio/sphere-product-type-export/README.md

 [![Commitizen friendly][commitizen-badge]][commitizen-url]
 [![NPM version][npm-image]][npm-url]

 A library that helps with exporting [product-types](http://dev.commercetools.com/http-api-projects-productTypes.html) from the [Commercetools Platform](http://www.commercetools.com/).
 This library is built to be used in conjunction with [sphere-node-cli](https://github.com/sphereio/sphere-node-cli).

 ## Features
 - Export product types from your CTP project
 - Creates 2 files - product type / attributes matrix and attributes list - that can be used to reimport product types

-### Configuration
+## Configuration
 The configuration object may contain:
 - `config`: configuration object that may contain the following options
   - `delimiter`: the delimiter to be used in the csv (_default_: `,`)
   - `outputFolder` (_required_): the folder used to store the exported product types and attributes
 - `sphereClientConfig`: see the [sphere-node-sdk docs](http://sphereio.github.io/sphere-node-sdk/) for more information on this

-## Direct usage
+## Usage

 If you want more control, you can also use this library directly in JavaScript.
 To do this you first need to install it:

 ```sh
 npm install sphere-product-type-export --save-dev
 ```

 Then you can use it to export product types like so:

 ```js
 export ProductTypeExport from 'sphere-product-type-export'